kitnil/awesome/README.md

 ## C

+- [winscp](https://github.com/winscp/winscp) - WinSCP is a popular free SFTP and FTP client for Windows, a powerful file manager that will improve your productivity.
+It supports also Amazon S3, FTPS, SCP and WebDAV protocols.
+Power users can automate WinSCP using .NET assembly.
 - [wob](https://github.com/francma/wob) - A lightweight overlay volume/backlight/progress/anything bar for Wayland.
 - [gromit-mpx](https://github.com/bk138/gromit-mpx) - Gromit-MPX is an on-screen annotation tool that works with any Unix desktop environment under X11 as well as Wayland.
 - [swaykbdd](https://github.com/artemsen/swaykbdd) - KBDD replacement for Sway